Benefits of Subscribing to Arts and Minds for Primary Schools

 PROGRAMME & PLAN

-Art and Design Lessons for Mental Health Awareness Programme
+Art and Design, Movement, Mindfulness and Mindset Lessons for Mental Health and Wellbeing.

 BT7 3JJ

-Each lesson includes a supply list of materials for preparation before the class and a line drawing template for those pupils who like to see the whole picture at the start of the lesson, or this can be used as a traceable template.
+• Preparation made simple: Each lesson includes a supply list and a line drawing template for pupils who prefer to see or trace the complete picture at the start of the lesson.

 FAQs